 Ok, they say that first step to get past nervousness and fear is to own up to the issue.
 I am an introvert.
-I feel overwhelmed in big rooms and large groups.
+I can feel overwhelmed in big rooms and large groups.
 Worse yet, the thought of walking into a room with 50 employers at tables with 500 other people in lines to speak to them is somewhat terrifying.
 Even extroverts who are reading this have to be wondering.
 How do I stand out?
-Here are five ways to rock your next career fair.
+So here you go, five ways to rock your next career fair.

 1.Do your research

 So I am an introvert.
 I am not so great at small talk and I am not really sure what to say.
 What I am good at?
 I connect pretty well one to one.
 I am good with detail and I can make a killer list.
 So the question is, how can I use my skills to help me?
 More important, what are your skills and how can you use them to help you!!

 Find out what companies will be at the job fair: Then prep a cover letter for each of the employers you specifically want to work for.
 Do you know how many other candidates have prepped personalized letters?
 Almost none.

 Practice your small talk: Read the newspaper or research the internet before the event.
 Know who won the big game the night before.
 Know about festivals in the city last weekend.
 Know how the company or practice is doing.
 Prep for the small talk and practice some talking points.

 Fast Fact: What does all this research say about you?
 You are showing the employer just how prepared you can be.
 You are showing them how you will treat their customers if you get hired and they will be impressed.

 2. Dress for who you want to be

 This can mean a lot of different things.
 Be squeaky clean.
 Wear something nice and professional.
 Wear makeup designed for an office environment.
 Wait you say: “I’m a student.
 I am not really sure what looks professional.”
 No worries, because you know someone who does.
 Call your auntie.
 Call your tia.
 Call your grandma, or your uncle.
 Put on a fashion show while you pick the perfect thing.